 * Target calculation: 1.01 + ( 1.01 – 0.96 ) = 1.06

-The broader CRB Commodities Index is headed for a test of primary support at 295 after breaching the long-term rising trendline.
-Failure of support would signal a decline to 265*.
-A 63-day Twiggs Momentum peak below the zero line already indicates continuation of the primary down-trend.
+The broader CRB Commodities Index is headed for a test of primary support at 295.
+Respect of zero (from below) by 63-Day Twiggs Momentum indicates continuation of the primary down-trend.
 Breach of primary support would confirm the signal.

 * Target calculation: 295 – ( 325 – 295 ) = 265

 The Dollar Index continues to struggle with resistance at 80.
 Reversal below 78 would signal the end of the primary up-trend and a re-test of the 2011 low.
 Reversal of 63-day Twiggs Momentum below zero would strengthen the warning, while respect would indicate another primary advance.

 * Target calculation: 82 + ( 82 – 78 ) = 86